streetturtle/awesome-wm-widgets/README.md

 # Installation

-Clone repo under **~/.config/awesome/**, then in **rc.lua** add the import of the widget you'd like to use in "require" section on the top of the file:
+Clone the repo under **~/.config/awesome/**, then in **rc.lua** add the import of the widget you'd like to use in "require" section on the top of the file:

 ```lua
 require("awesome-wm-widgets.battery-widget.battery")